Baclayon Church

-La Purisima Concepcion de la Virgen Maria Parish Church (also The Immaculate Conception of the Virgin Mary Parish Church), commonly known as Baclayon Church, is a Roman Catholic Church in the municipality of Baclayon, Bohol, Philippines within the jurisdiction of the Roman Catholic Diocese of Tagbilaran.
+Immaculate Conception Parish Church, (formally: La Purísima Concepción de la Virgen María Parish Church) and informally called Baclayon Church, is a Roman Catholic church in the municipality of Baclayon, Bohol, Philippines within the jurisdiction of the Diocese of Tagbilaran.
 Baclayon was founded by the Jesuit priest Juan de Torres and Gabriel Sánchez in 1596, and became the oldest Christian settlement in Bohol.
-It was elevated as a parish in 1717 and the present coral stone church was completed in 1737.
+It was elevated as a parish in 1717 and the present coral stone church was completed in 1727.
 The Augustinian Recollects succeeded the Jesuits in 1768 and heavily renovated the church since then.